PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vmss/README.md

                                     at 100 Virtual Machines
 - `diagnostics_storage_uri`       - (`string`, optional, defaults to `null`) storage account's blob endpoint to hold diagnostic files
+- `identity_type`                 - (`string`, optional, defaults to `SystemAssigned`) type of Managed Service Identity that should be configured on this VM.
+Can be one of "SystemAssigned", "UserAssigned" or "SystemAssigned, UserAssigned".
+- `identity_ids`                  - (`list`, optional, defaults to `[]`) a list of User Assigned Managed Identity IDs to be assigned to this VM.
+Required only if `identity_type` is not "SystemAssigned"